josepablocam/changestructor/README.md

 # Annotate
-After you have staged your git changes (with `git add`), in the corresponding project's root:
+After you have staged your git changes (with `git add`), in the corresponding project.

 ```
 chg annotate
 ```

 # Ask
-In the corresponding project's root:
+Similarly, within the same git repository subtree

 ```
 chg ask
 ```

+will bring up the (very simple) CLI for question asking.

-# With existing git repo
+# Build from an existing git repo
-* At root of project
+The idea here is that we take the git log and:
+  * consider diffs between commits as chunks
+  * commit messages as dialogue answering the question *"Commit: "*

 ```
 git-to-chg
 ```

-builds chgstructor database.
+builds `changestructor` database.

 ```